scottmckendry/cyberdream.nvim/README.md

     -- Set terminal colors used in `:terminal` terminal_colors = true,

-    -- Use caching to improve performance - WARNING: experimental feature - expect the unexpected!
-    -- Early testing shows a 60-70% improvement in startup time.
-YMMV.
-Disables dynamic light/dark theme switching. cache = false, -- generate cache with :CyberdreamBuildCache and clear with :CyberdreamClearCache
+    -- Improve start up time by caching highlights.
+Generate cache with :CyberdreamBuildCache and clear with :CyberdreamClearCache cache = false,

     theme = {
         variant = "default", -- use "light" for the light variant.
 Also accepts "auto" to set dark or light colors based on the current value of `vim.o.background`